Skip to Content

 • Reinvestment exclusively into like-kind real estate

-• Continued exposure to real estate market and management risk
+• Continued exposure to the real estate market and management risk

 For some sellers, these constraints limit liquidity, diversification, and long-term planning options.